Enhancing Android Malware Detection: The Influence of ChatGPT on Decision-centric Task: Conclusion and Future Work

 \section{Conclusion and Future Work}

 ChatGPT has demonstrated exceptional interpretation and analysis capabilities, making it applicable to a variety of tasks.
 We are the first to study the influence of ChatGPT on Android malware detection tasks.
 We select state-of-the-art Android malware detection solutions for comparison with ChatGPT.
 The research indicates that existing detection solutions suffer not only from dataset bias but also lack explanation and analysis capabilities.
 Given the existence of these problems and the excellent interpretability of ChatGPT, we identify a novel perspective for detecting Android malware, that is, less decision-making, and more explanation.
-In the future, we plan to design a specialized large language model specifically for Android malware detection to enhance interpretability.
+In the future, we aim to enhance and expand the existing datasets by addressing gaps and completing missing information, such as application background details.
+Additionally, we plan to develop a specialized large language model tailored for Android malware detection, with a focus on improving both detection accuracy and interpretability.